handoutz/firestorm-dockerbuild/README.md

 Firestorm is using a whole own set of its own shared libraries with outdated versions.
 It's just able to compile successfully on very specific versions of system libraries and just with gcc-4.7.
 And it needs many dependencies and custom builds that would trash up every rather new and up-to-date system.
 By using a docker container, you don't have to worry about system-updates breaking the build environment and you don't have to install shady packages.
 ## HowTo Install
-Install docker if not already installed
+Install docker if not already installed (use your package manager of choice, like apt-get on debian, instead of dnf)
 ```
 dnf install docker
 ```